Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 On shore, I could see the glow of the great camp-fire burning warmly through the shore-side trees.
 Someone was singing, a dull, old, droning sailor's song, with a droop and a quaver at the end of every verse, and seemingly no end to it at all but the patience of the singer.
 I had heard it on the voyage more than once and remembered these words:

 <blockquote class="verse">"But one man of her crew alive,<br/>
-         What put to sea with seventy-five."<blockquote>
+         What put to sea with seventy-five."</blockquote>

 And I thought it was a ditty rather too dolefully appropriate for a company that had met such cruel losses in the morning.
 But, indeed, from what I saw, all these buccaneers were as callous as the sea they sailed on.